conda-forge/libmagma-feedstock/README.md

 Development: https://github.com/icl-utk-edu/magma/

 This is a runtime package only.
-Developers should install libmagma-dev to build with MAGMA.
+Developers should install libmagma-devel to build with MAGMA.

 About libmagma_sparse
 ---------------------